 Twenty-five years ago Ken Howard left a successful career as a corporate rightsizing, non-profit startup, and strategic leadership consultant to become an ordained leader in the Episcopal Church, focusing on ministry development, redevelopment, and ministry innovation.
 With the launch of FaithX under an extension of ministry agreement from the Episcopal Diocese of Washington, Ken’s calling came full circle, combining broad consulting and organizational coaching expertise with a deep, experience-based understanding of how faith-based communities and judicatory organizations can identify and engage missional opportunity.

-Ken has founded, pastored or provided consultation to dozens of church starts, church redevelopments and other faith-based organizations, and has authored several crossover articles on the relationship with business-based and faith-based organizational dynamics, including one with his son, Jonathan Howard, the founder and CEO of a Silicon Valley medical travel start-up.
+Ken has founded, pastored or provided consultation to dozens of church starts, church redevelopments and other faith-based organizations, and has authored several crossover articles on the relationship with business-based and faith-based organizational dynamics.

-Ken is the author of several books, including:
+Ken is the author of several books and articles, including:

 - Paradoxy: Creating Christian Community Beyond Us and Them

 - Excommunicating the Faithful: Jewish Christianity in the Early Church

 - The Religion Singularity: A Demographic Crisis Destabilizing and Transforming Institutional Christianity